Abandoned & Little-Known Airfields:

 A 1955 street map (courtesy of Chris Kennedy) continued to depict the "San Diego Air Park",

-even though the field had already apparently been closed.
+even though the airport had already been built over for 2 years.

-By the time of a 1964 aerial photo, the site of San Diego Airpark to have been densely redeveloped with housing,
+A 1964 aerial photo showed the site of San Diego Airpark to have been densely redeveloped with housing,

-with not a trace appearing to remain of the former little airport.
+with not a trace appearing to remain of the little airport.

 As seen in a 2006 aerial view, the site of San Diego Airpark has been densely redeveloped with housing,